choizz156/TIL/독서/97 Things Every Programmer Should Know.md

 - Slowly transition the old structure into the new one, testing along the way.
 - Be the surgeon who isn't afraid to cut out the sick parts to make room for healing.
 - Never stop caring about the general health of the code.

+## Don't Be Cute with Your Test Data
+- When writing any text in your code - whether comments, logging, dialogs, or test data- always ask yourself how it will look if it becomes public.

+## Don't Ignore that Error
+- No matter gow unlikely you think an error is in your code, you should always check for it, and always handle it.
+- Just as you should check all potential errors in your code, you need to expose all potentially erroneous conditions in your interfaces.
+Don't hide them, pretending that your services will always work.